gboehl/dynare/doc/manual/source/the-model-file.rst

        would be wrong.

-       Note that in the current implementation, the content of the complementarity condition is not parsed by the preprocessor.
-The inequalities must therefore be as simple as possible: an endogenous variable, followed by a relational operator, followed by a number (not a variable, parameter or expression).
+       Note that both the lower and the upper bounds can be specified at the same time in a given complementarity condition.
+Moreover, arbitrary functions of parameters can appear in the bounds.
+As an example, the following complementarity condition is syntactically correct (assuming that ``alpha`` is a parameter):

+            ``… ⟂ -1.94478 < r < 1+2*alpha;``

     .. option:: endogenous_terminal_period